MEMORIAL vs. REMEMBRANCE

 about two hours or so thereafter, I stopped for a late lunch at a small restaurant in one of the Connecticut River valley towns of western Massachusetts: when the waitress asked "How's it going?", one could not help but respond "Fine, considering all that has happened earlier today!"-- to which her own matter-of-fact reply was: "Yeah, I've had quite a rough day here myself"... overhearing her conversations with the other waitresses, it became readily apparent that she was just about to end an 8-hour shift that had begun very early that morning: if she had, in fact, heard about 9/11, it all was- at best- words coming in over a radio speaker (or, perhaps, bits and pieces of conversation among earlier customers overheard by her); it was just as likely she had no real idea what had actually transpired "out there"--

 as I left this particular restaurant, I saw someone loading one of the boxes along the sidewalk just outside it dispensing newspapers with 'EXTRA's of the local daily broadsheet: its headline fairly screamed OUR NATION ATTACKED above a full-page color photo of the scene I myself had already seen (again, in black and white) on that small television in the other diner earlier.
-I hoped that the waitress who had just served me my lunch might also see these same headline (with photo) as she herself left her job for the day and that she, too, would be struck by its significance.
+I hoped that the waitress who had just served me my lunch might also see this same headline (with photo) as she herself left her job for the day and that she, too, would be struck by its significance.

-The point here is that- while the legacy of 9/11 is (and, presumably, will be) that of a Nation United- it should not be forgotten that there were certainly many outside the areas most directly impacted upon by the events of that terrible morning who were simply going about their daily business that very afternoon (after all, wasn't I doing the exact same thing by not giving up my own vacation plans?) and for whom the enormity of those terrorist attacks had not yet sunk in (even though they had already, by then, well sunk in with me! [though, to be fair, I had long been familiar with the World Trade Center and its immediately surrounding area-- so what I was hearing on the car radio, even before seeing what I saw on that small TV in the first diner, was so easily already considered in my own mind-- along with the larger political and geopolitical ramifications as more and more information about the source of the 9/11 attacks also filtered in]).
+The point here is that- while the legacy of 9/11 is (and, presumably, will be) that of a Nation United as the events of that day unfolded- it should not be forgotten that there were certainly many outside the areas most directly impacted upon by the events of that terrible morning who were simply going about their daily business that very afternoon (after all, wasn't I doing the exact same thing by not giving up my own vacation plans?) and for whom the enormity of those terrorist attacks had not yet sunk in (even though they had already, by then, well sunk in with me! [though, to be fair, I had long been familiar with the World Trade Center and its immediately surrounding area-- so what I was hearing on the car radio, even before seeing what I saw on that small TV in the first diner, was so easily already considered in my own mind-- along with the larger political and geopolitical ramifications as more and more information about the source of the 9/11 attacks also filtered in]).
 Such being the case: who are we to demand that generations yet to come only look back upon Tuesday 11 September 2001 in the way we ourselves now do?

 Put another way: who, exactly, gets to decide whether or not it is- or was, or will be- "OK" to remember and/or commemorate 9/11 as we (or, more to the point of this piece, those yet to come) each might best see fit?!